bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 Occasionally you need more control over the position of an element, more than a float can provide, in which case the position property comes into play.
-The position property accepts five different values, each of which provide different ways to <a href="http://www.alistapart.com/articles/css-positioning-101/">uniquely position</a> an element.
+The position property accepts five different values, each of which provide different ways to <a href="http://www.alistapart.com/articles/css-positioning-101/" rel="noopener noreferrer" target="_blank">uniquely position</a> an element.

 <h4>Position Static</h4>